 - Working on TCP/IPv4 security in 2005-2008 probably didn't have much glamour.
-However, this was something that needed to be done. - Some security issues had not previously been discussed.
-In some other cases, the vulnerabilities were known, but there had never been a discussion about possible countermeasures. - Still in 2009, there's lots of work to do to improve the available TCP implementations. - We're aware of some efforts in the vendor community to improve the security/resiliency of TCP.
+However, this was something that needed to be done. - Still in 2009, there's lots of work to do to improve the available TCP implementations. - We're aware of some efforts in the vendor community to improve the security/resiliency of TCP.
 Not sure what the end result will be. - There are efforts in the IETF to update the specifications where necessary.
 However, there's also some resistance by some participants to update/fix the specs (talk about politics). - Get involved! - Your feedback really matters.